Brandon-Michaud/Software-Engineering-App/README.md

 # How to Install

-Clone the repository to your local machine using get.
+Clone the repository to your local machine using git.
 Once this is done, navigate to the client folder and run `npm install` to install dependencies on the client side.
 Then navigate to the server folder and run `npm install` once again to install dependencies on the server side.

 # How to Run